 Walking through our halls you'll sense the pride we take in our school and our students.
 The friendly greetings, helpful instructors, and career coaching demonstrate a positive environment that encourages your success - not only as a student, but as an employee as well.

-Perry Technical Institute's high placement rates are a testament to our school - not only our students' commitment, but our commitment to see them succeed.
+Perry Technical Institute's high graduate employment rates are a testament to our school - not only our students' commitment, but our commitment to see them succeed.
 It's no surprise to us that Perry has gained national recognition for student achievement.
 From before you start classes to even after you graduate, we're devoted to serving you.

 An education at Perry Technical Institute is much more than a year or two in a program, it's a pathway to a better life.